siefkenj/IBLODEs/book/typst/modules/module7.typ

 )

 The issue is that $arrow(r)'=M arrow(r) + arrow(b)$ is no loner a matrix equation, it is an _affine equation_.
 Affine equations are matrix equations plus a vector of constants.
-We will soon see how to compensate for the extra "$+arrow(b)$".
+We will soon see how to compensate for the extra "$+ space.thin arrow(b)$".

 == Centering about the Equilibrium